 Trial Preparation and Representation

 If a case fails to reach a settlement, it proceeds to trial.
-A trial has several phases, which include selecting a jury, making opening statements, the plaintiff presenting the case, defendant presenting the case, making closing arguments, jury instructions, jury deliberations, and finally the verdict.
+A trial has several phases, which include selecting a jury, making opening statements, the plaintiff presenting the case, the defendant presenting the case, making closing arguments, jury instructions, jury deliberations, and finally the verdict.

 The lawsuit process can take anywhere from a few weeks to a few years due to the steps involved and the facts in specific cases.
 Cases that reach settlement usually resolve faster compared to cases that go to trial.